simtel12/zip-signer/zipsigner-lib/trunk/README.txt

   see any loggging output from zipsigner-lib on Android you'll need to include this library and activate it via a few API calls (see below).
   The source to this library is licensed under Apache 2.0.

+- OPTIONAL: android-sun-jarsign-support, which contains the Sun code required to create a properly formated PKCS#7 signature block file.
+  This dependency is only needed if you are not using the default certificate and have not supplied a signature block template file (see below for more information on this subject).
+The code in this library was obtained from the OpenJDK project and is licensed under GPL version 2.

 SOURCE